• Glossary

 Mainstream — 1) most popular and/or common current of something, e.g. art, politics, etc.; 2) a conditional concept for description of moderate-progressive trends, which combine elements of traditional and modern stylistics.

-Media analysis — a close, and at the same time, complex scrutiny of media pick-ups, including qualitative and quantitative methods of content analysis, plus expert analysis based on conclusions and commentaries from senior analysts.
+Media Analysis — a close, and at the same time, complex scrutiny of media pick-ups, including qualitative and quantitative methods of content analysis, plus expert analysis based on conclusions and commentaries from senior analysts.
 Media analysis helps to complete and systematize the information attained by media monitoring.

-Media monitoring — search and selection of materials in mass media (print, online, newswires, TV and radio) according to specific key markers (it can be a word, a phrase, a theme or sphere of activity) and time frames defined by you.
+Media Monitoring — search and selection of materials in mass media (print, online, newswires, TV and radio) according to specific key markers (it can be a word, a phrase, a theme or sphere of activity) and time frames defined by you.

 n